willhampshire/Depresjon_ML/readme.md

 predictors for different categorisations of activity levels - for example, different age categories or genders may have different activity patterns.

-The LSTM model was chosen as the Activity data series is a time series.
+The LSTM model was chosen, as the Activity data series is a time series.
 LSTM can effectively capture long-term dependencies and patterns in sequential data due to its ability to maintain information over extended periods, reducing the vanishing gradient problem some RNNs face.
 This makes LSTMs particularly well-suited for tasks where time context is crucial for accurate predictions.